Is USDD Safe?

 4.

-USDD's original algorithmic mint/burn mechanism shares design similarities with Terra/UST, though USDD 2.0's overcollateralization model provides structural protection that Terra lacked.
+USDD's algorithmic TRX mint/burn peg defense shares design similarities with Terra/UST, though USDD 2.0's overcollateralization model provides structural protection that Terra lacked.
+An active civil lawsuit between Justin Sun and World Liberty Financial (ongoing as of May 2026) adds reputational risk tied to the protocol's key decision-maker.

 Top Risk Factors